PowerMops/powermops-site/src/routes/pmops/Lesson-4.md

 -   MESSAGE
 -   SELECTOR

-To help you visualize the \"big picture\" of an object oriented system and what the relationships are among all the parts, we'll use an analogy.
+To help you visualize the "big picture" of an object oriented system and what the relationships are among all the parts, we'll use an analogy.

-Methods and Inheritance {#methods_and_inheritance}
+Methods and Inheritance
 -----------------------

 Let's say you want to hire an accountant to prepare your income tax